Doresópolis

 Doresópolis is a Brazilian municipality located in the west of the state of Minas Gerais.
-Its population as of 2020 was 1,533 people living in a total area of 153 km².
+Its population as of 2020 was 1,533 people living in a total area of 153 km2.
 The city belongs to the meso-region of Oeste de Minas and to the micro-region of Piumhi.
 It became a municipality in 1962.

-Location
+Geography

 The city center of Doresópolis is located at an elevation of 679 meters.
 Neighboring municipalities are: Bambuí (N and W), Iguatama (N and NE), Pains (E), and Piumhi (S).

 The distance to Belo Horizonte is 334 km.
 The distance to regional center Piumhi is 35 km.
 In 2000 the connecting roads were not paved.

 Economic activities

 Services and agriculture are the most important economic activities.
 The GDP in 2005 was approximately R$11 million, 5 million reais from services, 1 million reais from industry, and 4 million reais from agriculture.
 There were 205 rural producers on 12,000 hectares of land.
 34 farms had tractors (2006).
 Approximately 600 persons were dependent on agriculture.
 The main crops are coffee, rice, beans, and corn.
 There were 7,000 head of cattle (2006).

 There were no banks (2007) and 161 automobiles (2007), giving a ratio of 8 inhabitants per automobile.